buildbuddy-io/buildbuddy/docs/guide-metadata.md

 ## Custom Links

 You can add custom links to the BuildBuddy overview page using the `BUILDBUDDY_LINKS` build metadata flag.
-These links must be comma separated, and in the form [link text](https://linkurl.com).
+These links must be comma separated, and in the form `[link text](https://linkurl.com)`.
 Urls must begin with either `http://` or `https://`.

 Example: